How to Use Chopsticks to Fork Moonbeam¶

 Overall, Chopsticks aims to simplify the process of building blockchain applications on Substrate and make it accessible to a wider range of developers.

-Chopsticks includes a set of YAML configuration files that can be used to create a local copy of a variety of Substrate chains.
-You can view each of the default configuration files within the configs
+To run Chopsticks, you will need some sort of configuration, typically through a file.
+Chopsticks' source repository includes a set of YAML configuration files that can be used to create a local copy of a variety of Substrate chains.
+You can download the configuration files from the source repository's configs folder.

-folder of the source repository.
-Moonbeam, Moonriver, and Moonbase Alpha all have default files available.
-The example configuration below is the current configuration for Moonbeam:
+Moonbeam, Moonriver, and Moonbase Alpha all have default files available:

 endpoint: wss://wss.api.moonbeam.network